Teaching language : English

 - Advanced Core module – Epidemiology (3 ECTS)

-- Advanced Core curriculum – Information sciences and biostatistics (3 ECTS)
+- Advanced Core module – Information sciences and biostatistics (3 ECTS)

-- Advanced Core curriculum – Environmental and occupational health sciences (3 ECTS)
+- Advanced Core module – Environmental and occupational health sciences (3 ECTS) Concentration in Epidemiology:

 - Infectious Disease Epidemiology